vanshmadan/clickhouse-terraform/README.md

 ## Superset

-1) change directory and modify the parameter values in the `values.yaml`.
+1) Change directory and modify the parameter values in the `values.yaml`.
 ```bash
 cd superset
 ```